corytu/coursera-r-mentoring/use_=_or_<-.md

 This is probably the most important reason.
 People will need this functionality sometime.
 For the demonstration of using `<<-`, please refer to [my lexical scoping article](lexical_scoping.md).

 2. `<-` has higher precedence than `=` does in R syntax.<br>
 Why doesn't the final case work in the following lines?
-[This thread](http://stackoverflow.com/questions/1741820/assignment-operators-in-r-and) on Stack Overflow provides more detailed elaboration.
-Consider:
+The reason is related to the parser of R. [This thread](http://stackoverflow.com/questions/1741820/assignment-operators-in-r-and) on Stack Overflow provides more detailed elaboration.
+Intuitively, the statement `a <- b = 15` requires `b`, which is likely to be unknown, to be assigned to `a` first.
+However, given that b may not have a value, R has to process `b = 15` first, which is contradictory to R grammar.
 ```r
 a <- b <- 5
 a; b